metno/MachineOcean-website/index.md

   #     url: "/docs/quick-start-guide/"
 excerpt: >
-  Combining Machine Learning and Earth Observations to Improve Simulations of Turbulent Behaviour in the Earth System
+  Combining Machine Learning and Earth Observations to Improve Simulations of Turbulent Behavior in the Earth System.
 ---

 ## Machine Ocean